18F/myusa/DEPLOY.md

 | `DATABASE_URL` | `mysql2://myusa:password@myusa-db.us-east-1.rds.amazonaws.com:3306/myusa` | DB connection string; needed for CloudFoundry.
 Otherwise, MyUSA will attempt to use existing the `config/database.yml` file. |
 | `DB_ENCRYPT_KEY` | `abcdef123456` | Secret hex string used to en/decrypt DB data |

+To create a database instance in AWS:

+Set up an RDS instance of a standard MySQL 5.6 in the CloudFoundry-live subnet, with the Cloud Foundry security group set.
+The one tweak you do need to make in setup is using the “utf8” DB Parameter Group (which is likely in the Advanced Settings just before you hit Go).

 ### Elastic Load Balancer

 18F recommends HTTPS for all public-facing web applications, and uses AWS ELBs